Overview & History of HDIRS

-Focused entirely on providing value to hospital members and independent health facility clients contributing to the repositories, HDIRS’ small, dedicated team is organized into three main pillars.
+Focused entirely on providing value to hospital members and independent health facility clients contributing to the repositories, HDIRS’ small, dedicated team is organized into four main pillars.

 HDIRS’ clinical program team manages data quality, DIR benefits, training, site engagement, and stakeholder relations.

 HDIRS’ operations team oversees the technology, support, privacy, security, policies, and reporting for the HDIRS-East and HDIRS-West repositories.

 Project Management Office (PMO)